trepidacious/paths-scala-js/README.md

 Usage
 -----

-Paths.scala.js is published for Scala 2.11 with Scala.js 0.6.
-In a Scala.js project, you can depend on Paths.scala.js with
+First you will need to run `sbt publishLocal`.
+Then in a Scala.js project, you can depend on Paths.scala.js with

-    libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.4.4"
+    libraryDependencies += "org.rebeam" %%% "paths-scala-js" % "0.4.5"

 Compatibility
 -------------